Seven Kings Must Die ties up the remaining plot from The Last Kingdom. However, it must make a big book change to the book’s ending to do so.

 Why Seven Kings Must Die Needed To End With Uhtred’s Death

-Primarily, The Last Kingdom franchise continued after season 5 because the series ended with King Edward’s ascendancy to the throne.
-But the books went further than this by establishing Aethelstan’s rule, meaning that the series had more stories to tell.
-Seven Kings Must Die takes events to the height of this conflict by showing the “true” ending of the series with Uhtred’s death (or at least the implication of it being impending).
-This ties up Uhtred’s arc while also providing the historical context of the true unification of England.
+The Last Kingdom franchise extended beyond season 5 because the series concluded with King Edward’s rise to the throne.
+However, the books went further, depicting Aethelstan’s rule and leaving room for additional stories.
+Seven Kings Must Die serves as the culmination of this conflict, presenting the “true” ending of the series with Uhtred’s death or the suggestion of his imminent demise.
+This resolution brings closure to Uhtred’s character arc while also providing historical context to the actual unification of England.

 The Last Kingdom: Seven Kings Must Die is now streaming on Netflix.